ana-srin/ece5831-2024-final-project/README.md

 The project uses Streamlit for the interactive interface, TensorFlow for the CNN architecture, and OpenCV for image preprocessing.

-**NOTE:** The jupyter notebook only runs the demo.
-If you wish to check out the UI, please run with streamlit.\
+**NOTE:**
+- The provided Jupyter notebook, final-project.ipynb, demonstrates CNN operations using OpenCV (cv2) only, as Streamlit is not supported within Jupyter environments.
+- To experience the full interactive user interface, please run the project using Streamlit (see instructions below).

 ### Getting Started
 1. Install the dependencies:\